confluentinc/vscode-workshop/README.md

 Before you begin, please make sure you have the following installed and configured:

 - **[Confluent Cloud Account](https://confluent.cloud/signup)**
-  Required to use Confluent Cloud for Apache Flink.
+  You can use any Kafka cluster to complete the first two steps of the workshop.
+But Confluent Cloud and Confluent Cloud for Apache Flink is required to continue later steps.

 - **[Visual Studio Code](https://code.visualstudio.com/)**
   Your development environment for this workshop.